Micro-investing: What It Is and How to Get Started

-Last updated on April 13, 2023, and last reviewed by an expert on January 15, 2022.
+Last updated on August 9, 2025, and last reviewed by an expert on August 4, 2025.

 Many people think of investing and the stock market as an activity for the wealthy.
 The old adage “It takes money to make money” reinforces this idea, but you may be pleasantly surprised to know that you can start investing with just a few dollars a week.

 Micro-investing involves saving small sums of money — such as spare change — and investing it consistently into the markets through ETFs or fractional shares of stock.
-Over the long-term, even small amounts of money can turn into tens of thousands of dollars if invested wisely.
+Over the long term, even small amounts of money can turn into tens of thousands of dollars if invested wisely.

 Here’s how to get started with micro-investing.